 - It is the departmental managers responsibility to ensure that codes to any locking device i.e. digital/combination locks are only given to staff who require daily access to the department.
-It is recommended that the codes for these locks are changed frequently (every 3 to 6 months is recommended) this can be requested through the Estates help desk on 643555. - Departmental keys should remain under the control of the department and should be accounted for in an orderly system. - The keys to a department's main entrance must be accounted for at all times, either within the Department or at the point to which they are returned for safe custody when no longer required. - There should be duplicates of all keys held in Estates. - Duplicate, triplicate and any spare keys must be safeguarded and issues controlled. - No extra keys should be cut to locks on departmental doors or the external doors to main buildings without the approval of the Departmental Manager and the Local Security Management Specialist respectively.
+It is recommended that the codes for these locks are changed frequently (every 3 to 6 months is recommended) this can be requested through the Estates helpdesk on 644111. - Departmental keys should remain under the control of the department and should be accounted for in an orderly system. - The keys to a department's main entrance must be accounted for at all times, either within the Department or at the point to which they are returned for safe custody when no longer required. - There should be duplicates of all keys held in Estates. - Duplicate, triplicate and any spare keys must be safeguarded and issues controlled.

+No extra keys should be cut to locks on departmental doors or the external doors to main buildings without the approval of the Departmental Manager and the Local Security Management Specialist respectively.
 Any unofficial key cutting may result in disciplinary action.

-10. CCTV
+10 CCTV

 - Comprehensive closed circuit television systems are in operation throughout the Trust.
-Separate Trust guidance has been produced which identifies the purpose, accountability, management and monitoring of the systems (CCTV Code of Practice). - Security Guards wear Body Cams enabling all incidents to be recorded. - Initially the use of these devices is a deterrent to an individual who may be of a mind-set of creating a conflict situation. - All incidents are recorded and footage can be downloaded giving good quality images and evidence to be used in a court of law if required.
+Separate Trust guidance has been produced which identifies the purpose, accountability, management and monitoring of the systems (CCTV Code of Practice). - Security Guards wear Body Cams enabling all incidents to be recorded. - Initially the use of these devices is a deterrent to an individual who may be of a mind-set of creating a conflict situation. - All incidents are recorded and footage can be downloaded giving good quality images and evidence to be used in a court of law if required. - CCTV complies with Closed Circuit Television Policy (CORP HSFS 34).

-11. PROPERTY OF STAFF, VISITORS AND PATIENTS
+11 PROPERTY OF TRUST COLLEAGUES, VISITORS AND PATIENTS